The Franklin County Area United Way is gearing up for its annual door-to-door drive in the Washington area.

 Anyone interested in driving is asked to call the United Way office, 636-239-1018.

 Strubberg said the purpose of the drive is the same today as it was then: to reach those residents who may not have the opportunity to participate in a campaign through their workplace.

-The students will be wearing United Way T-shirts and name tags and all of the drivers will have placards posted in their front windshields designating them as drivers.
+The students will be wearing neon green United Way T-shirts and name tags and all of the drivers will have placards posted in their front windshields designating them as drivers.

 United Way officials encourage residents who are not home during the drive to consider making a donation.
 Contributions can be mailed to: Franklin County Area United Way, P.O.
 Box 3, Washington, MO 63090.